ksator/junos-automation-with-ansible/README.md

 ### On the Ansible server

-Most of these Ansbile modules require to install the python library **py-junos-eznc** on the Ansible server.
+Most of these Ansbile modules require installing the python library **py-junos-eznc** on the Ansible server.
-Some options require also to install the python library **jxmlease** on the Ansible server.
+Some options also require installing the python library **jxmlease** on the Ansible server.
-Some options (like the console option in the junos_install_config module) require also the python library **junos-netconify** on the Ansible server.
+Some options (like the console option in the junos_install_config module) also require the python library **junos-netconify** on the Ansible server.

 ### On the Junos devices